spnda/fastgltf/README.md

 [![Documentation Status](https://readthedocs.org/projects/fastgltf/badge/?version=latest)](https://fastgltf.readthedocs.io/latest/?badge=latest)

-**fastgltf** is a speed and usability focused glTF 2.0 library written in modern C++17 with minimal dependencies.
+**fastgltf** is a speed and usability focused glTF 2.0 library written in modern C++20 with minimal dependencies.
 It uses SIMD in various areas to decrease the time the application spends parsing and loading glTF data.
-By taking advantage of modern C++17 (and optionally C++20) it also provides easy and safe access to the properties and data.
+By taking advantage of modern C++20 it also provides easy and safe access to the properties and data.
 It is also available as a C++20 [named module](https://en.cppreference.com/w/cpp/language/modules).

 The library supports the entirety of glTF 2.0 specification, including many extensions.